esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 - Look for reputable blogs (check Twitter/X, mailing lists & a11y slack) & be sure to do some fact checking first.
 The advice might be obsolete or incorrect
 -   Read a11y tool docs and issue trackers on GitHub, for example  [NVDA issue tracker](https://github.com/nvaccess/nvda/issues)  and  [WebKit bug tracker](https://bugs.webkit.org/).

+### Lesson 2: Testing tools and processes  for accessibility

 ## Useful resources
 TODO: Add more  useful links.